 Andy Hoffman is the Holcim (US) Professor of Sustainable Enterprise; a position that holds joint appointments at the School for Environment and Sustainability and the Ross School of Business.
 He also also serves as education director of the Graham Sustainability Institute.
 His research focuses on corporate strategies that address environmental and social issues.
 His disciplinary background lies in the areas of organizational behavior, institutional change, negotiations and change management.
 He has published more than 100 articles and eleven books, two of which have been translated into five different languages.
 Prior to academics, he worked for the US Environmental Protection Agency, Metcalf & Eddy, the Amoco Corporation, and T&T Construction and Design, Inc. In 2004, he was a Senior Fellow with the Meridian Institute.

 Dr. MaryCarol Hunter is a landscape architect and ecologist with a research program that encompasses social, psychological and ecological aspects of sustainable urban design.
-She received a PhD in Ecology and Evolutionary Biology from S.U.N.Y.
-Stony Brook in 1981 and an M.L.A from the University of Georgia in 1999.
-Current and recently funded work focuses on the impact of nature experiences on mental wellbeing and how the quality of nature in preferred outdoor places – its physical attributes and spatial form, contribute a person’s wellbeing response.
-She translates research outcomes to design guidelines to better support urban sustainability by creating places that people appreciate and protect.
+Recently funded work focuses on the design of resilient urban green space under climate change and current work focuses on the impact of nature experiences on mental wellbeing.
+She also develops research-based design guidelines in support urban sustainability by creating places that people appreciate and protect.